lem0000ns/YangBA/README.md

-## YangBA Data Fetcher (Backend)
+# YangBA Data Fetcher (Backend)

-This is the backend repository for the YangBA Data Fetcher, where all player/game data is retrieved from the NBA API.
+All player/game data are retrieved from the NBA API.
 Python scripts were written to automate this process every 24 hours, ensuring its access and scope to the most recent information available.
 Player information from Wikipedia, which is later used to implement the player profile component in the frontend, is also webscraped on an automated process.
 This repository also handles route handling from AWS API Gateway, in which it reads a series of query string parameters and returns a result based on those parameters.

 There are currently three different types of functionalities that the YangBA supports: Stats, Games, and Rank.